 A company that is dormant since its incorporation or has not been traded may file dormant accounts with Companies House.

-You can file the dormant accounts soon after your company year end or together with your company annual return so that you can cross out these filings from your to do list.
+You can file the dormant accounts soon after your company year end or together with your company Confirmation statement so that you can cross out these filings from your to do list.

 Audited annual accounts with full disclosure